I didn’t set out to become a spiritual teacher. Life had other plans.

 A Note About Private Sessions

-Many people ask if I offer one-on-one sessions.
+I’m often asked if I offer one-on-one sessions.
 I once did, but I’ve intentionally stepped away from them.
-While individual guidance can feel supportive at first, it often creates a pattern of over-reliance on external teachers.
+While individual guidance can feel supportive at first, it often creates a pattern of over-reliance on external teachers, which contradicts my philosophy.

 And Beyond That…